 Our clinical development plan aims to advance ERAS-601 in combination with other targeted agents to prevent and overcome adaptive resistance mechanisms in order to achieve more durable clinical benefit.
 In the fourth quarter of 2020, we began evaluating the safety and tolerability of ERAS-601 in a first-in-human dose escalation trial in patients with advanced or metastatic solid tumors in our FLAGSHP-1 trial.
 The primary endpoints of this trial are assessments of safety and anti-tumor activity.
 As of June 1, 2021, we have dosed 14 patients.
-Through the first four cohorts, ERAS-601 has been well-tolerated with one dose-limiting toxicity of grade 3 thrombocytopenia observed at the highest once-daily dose tested to date, and showed good PK characteristics.
+Through the first four cohorts, ERAS-601 has been well-tolerated with one doselimiting toxicity of grade 3 thrombocytopenia observed at the highest once-daily dose tested to date, and showed good PK characteristics.
 Thrombocytopenia is a known adverse event associated with other clinical-stage SHP2 inhibitors.
-A total of four serious adverse events (SAEs) were observed, three of which were attributed to ERAS-601 and all of which were manageable and reversible.
+A total of four serious adverse events (SAEs) were observed, three of which were attributed to ERAS-601 (two grade 3 hypertension and one grade 3 diarrhea) and one of which was unrelated to study drug (grade 3 bladder infection), and all of which were manageable and reversible.
 We anticipate a Phase 1 data readout from our FLAGSHP-1 trial in the second half of 2022.
 After we have identified the monotherapy RD of ERAS-601, we will evaluate rational combinations with ERAS-601, including with ERAS-007 (our first, innovative MAPKlamp) in our HERKULES series of clinical trials.
-Other agents for potential combinations include approved RTK inhibitors, RAS/MAPK pathway inhibitors, and/or investigational agents we are developing, such as ERAS-801 and our to-be-nominated ERAS-1 DevCan.
+Other agents for potential combinations include approved RTK inhibitors, RAS/MAPK pathway inhibitors, and/or investigational agents we are developing, such as ERAS-801 and ERAS-3490, our ERAS-1 DevCan.
 Given the wide range of cancers that are dependent on SHP2, we believe ERAS-601 could serve as a backbone for compelling combination therapies to prolong survival for patients.